Find Affordable College Courses

 $6,521 Average Tuition & Fees

-Our analysis found University of West Georgia to be the best value school for film, video and photographic arts students who want to pursue a degree in Georgia.
-University of West Georgia is a large public school located in the town of Carrollton.
+Our 2023 rankings named University of West Georgia the best value school in Georgia for film, video and photographic arts students.
+University of West Georgia is a fairly large public school located in the town of Carrollton.

 Full Film, Video & Photographic Arts at University of West Georgia Report